yasir2000/openwrt-oldwiki-md/IPSec.rst

 '''IPSec Howto'''

 This section contains information on howto setup Plain IPSec as protection for your WLAN.
 It provides a clean & simple protection mechanism with a high level of security.
 For Windows and OS X Clients another way might be more comfortable since both, Windows and OS X, don't come with graphical clients (and that is what these users are used to) for plain IPSec.
-These Platforms provide another mechanism of protection using L2TP over IPSEC.
+These Platforms provide another mechanism of protection using [:L2TP+IPSEC].

 [[TableOfContents]]